-There are several reasons these high temperatures could be problematic for residents.
-First, they're definitely not used to this type of intense heat.
-And second, many residents don't have air conditioning.
-And that can make a heat wave like this deadly.
+There are several reasons these types of high temperatures are problematic for residents.
+First, humans are not used to this type of intense heat.
+And second, many residents don't have air conditioning, which can make heat waves like these deadly.
 The World Health Organization says exposure during these particular heat waves can cause exhaustion, confusion or even heart attacks, and can exacerbate existing health conditions such as cardiovascular and respiratory diseases.

 But it's relatively easy to prevent these types of adverse health effects during a heat wave with best practices, and if we just look out for our friends, family and neighbors.